-The entire project is expected to cost $800,000, and the Reagans are taking out a loan and need to raise $275,000 to get the renovations done.
+The entire renovation and rebuilding project is expected to cost $800,000.
+The Reagans have taken out a loan and need to raise $275,000 more.